CSC207-2022F-UofT/course-project-group-105/README.md

 Finally, navigate to the `bin` folder and run either `course-project-group-105.bat` (on Windows) or `course-project-group-105`.

+Note: because JavaFX has native components, it is somewhat hit-or-miss whether the pre-compiled Jar will on a specific platform/operating system combination.
+It is only known to consistently work on Linux+amd64

+*If it does not work, try the instructions in the next section*

 ## Build (and Run) from Source

 ### IntelliJ IDEA (IDE) Instructions